ysengoku/42-ft_transcendence/server/DOC_oauth2.md

 https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/

 Github OAuth flow works the same way as 42 API, with some other optionnal parameters (for multiple github account for eg.)

 TODO: test the flow with a multiple account.

+# ERROR HANDLING

+the providers send error codes that are catched by the app, and converted in its own code and sent to a custom error page, which is displayed to the user.

 # DATA TO BE STORED IN DATABASE